Freedom of religion in Tajikistan: Legal and policy framework

 There were no cases of the DRA permanently denying registration to religious groups in recent years.
 There were no reports of groups declining to apply for registration out of a belief that it would not be granted; however, the DRA rejected some applications on technical grounds, stalling registration.
 There were isolated cases of local government refusal to register religious groups in their areas, such as in the city of Tursonzade, where the DRA demanded local registration for a branch of the Jehovah's Witnesses in addition to their national registration.

 The country has 2,842 registered mosques for daily prayers.
 This represents a decline from 2,885 registered mosques in 2006; however, the DRA claimed that it did not officially close any mosques during the reporting period.
 So-called "Friday mosques" (larger facilities built for weekly Friday prayers) must be registered with the DRA.
 There are 262 such mosques registered, not including Ismaili places of worship.
 Only one such mosque is authorized per 15,000 residents in a given geographic area.
 Many observers contend that this is discriminatory because no such rule exists for other religious groups.

 There are 19 madrassahs at the college level, and one Islamic university.
 Tajikistan permits private religious schools, but they must be registered.
-The government closed some madrassahs operating without a license.
+In 2022, no madrassahs school-level operated in the country as they were not able to meet the Ministry of Education’s requirements.

-The law does not prohibit parents teaching religious beliefs to their own children in the privacy of their homes, but restrictions exist that prohibit homeschooling children outside of the family.
+The law does not prohibit parents teaching religious beliefs to their own children in the privacy of their homes, but restrictions exist that prohibit home-schooling children outside of the family.
+In 2022, the law criminalizes providing “unapproved religious education” (including online learning), with fines of up to US$5700 for providers, as well as fines for students.
+Students must also have government permission to study abroad.

 President Rahmon continued to strongly defend "secularism," a politicized term that carries the strong connotation of being "anti-extremist" rather than "nonreligious."
 In national speeches the President cautioned against outsiders unfairly linking Islam to terrorism.
 While the vast majority of citizens consider themselves Muslim, there is a significant fear of Islamic extremism, both within the government and among the population at large.

 A 1999 constitutional amendment permits religiously based political parties, although a 1998 law specifying that parties may not receive support from religious institutions remains in effect.
-Two representatives from a religiously oriented party, the Islamic Renaissance Party of Tajikistan (IRPT), are members in the lower house of the national Parliament, which has a total of 63 members.
-There also are 13 deputies from the IRPT in district Parliaments around the country.
-The IRPT is the only legal Islamic political party in Central Asia.
+Two representatives from a religiously oriented party, the Islamic Renaissance Party of Tajikistan (IRPT), were members in the lower house of the national Parliament; this party was then banned as an extremist organization.